rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 ### Lessons

-For my taste, that bleeding edge turned out to be a little too rough.
-I filed two dozen tickets for various plugins, some of which were addressed very quickly, and a couple more which remain open.
+For my taste, that bleeding edge turned out to be a little too bloody.
+I filed two dozen tickets for various plugins, some of which were addressed very quickly, and others remained open for weeks, some still remain open.
 Rapid feedback is only useful with rapid(ish) iteration.
 Like many large and federated open source communities, the Jenkins project suffers a bit from uneven levels of investment across the plugin ecosystem.
 For example, while Microsoft's